2sic/2sxc-docs/2sxc Docs Generator/basics/image-resizer/index.md

 2sxc has an awesome Image Resizer built in.

+It's really easy to use - just add url parameters to the image.
+So instead of `img.jpg` add `img.jpg?w=200` to resize it to 200px width.

 The docs here are not ready, but you can find [various examples here](https://2sxc.org/learn-extensions/ImageResizer)